ladyofthehome.com

 Step 5: Bake

-Bake for 15–18 minutes, until golden brown (17 minutes tends to be the sweet spot).
+Bake for 15–18 minutes, until golden brown (17 minutes tends to be the sweet spot for me).
 If you'd like, brush the warm buns with melted butter straight out of the oven for a shiny, buttery finish.

 Fresh Milled Flour Hamburger Buns Ready in One Hour Cut in half